Energy Management, M.S.

 Energy managers skilled in business management and energy technology fill executive positions in corporate and government organizations.
 There is growing demand for professionals in these areas as expenditures of billions of dollars per year are expected in the coming decades for investment in energy-efficiency equipment, energy management systems, resource recovery plants, and cost-effective alternative energy systems.
 Energy managers develop and implement organization policy for analyzing and improving energy efficiency in commercial and industrial processes, building operations, new design and construction.
 They also direct the operation of new plants designed for cogeneration, resource recovery, biomass conversion, wind energy, geothermal power, and small-scale hydroelectric power.

-For organizations involved in energy generation and transmission, building operation and design, and industrial energy utilization, the college offers specialized professional certificate programs to increase the knowledge and skills of personnel who attend classes in their workplace or at an NYIT campus.
+For organizations involved in energy generation and transmission, building operation and design, and industrial energy utilization, the college offers specialized professional certificate programs to increase the knowledge and skills of personnel who attend classes in their workplace or at a New York Tech campus.

-For energy professionals with busy schedules and home bases outside the New York metropolitan region, NYIT conducts intensive professional seminars on technical subjects of importance to the energy field and offers the entire degree online.
+For energy professionals with busy schedules and home bases outside the New York metropolitan region, New York Tech conducts intensive professional seminars on technical subjects of importance to the energy field and offers the entire degree online.

 Combined B.S. in Mechanical Engineering and M.S. in Energy Management Option

-NYIT offers a fully online graduate certificate program for Health Care Facilities Managers.
+The college offers a fully online graduate certificate program for healthcare facilities managers.
 Students who complete ENGY 681 Environmental Safety in Health Facilities and ENGY 682 Health Facilities Management Project, plus 12 additional credits of graduate-level facilities management courses, can earn an Advanced Certificate in Facilities Management.
 Students who complete the 18-credit online certificate program can take 12 additional credits of online courses to earn an M.S. in Energy Management.

-Faculty members are academicians known nationally for their energy expertise; practicing energy management professionals who both teach and work as ranking administrators, engineers, and operating officials of corporate and governmental organizations; and a select group of scholars associated with other appropriate graduate programs at NYIT.
+Faculty members are academicians known nationally for their energy expertise; practicing energy management professionals who both teach and work as ranking administrators, engineers, and operating officials of corporate and governmental organizations; and a select group of scholars associated with other appropriate graduate programs at New York Institute of Technology.

-Courses are offered in a convenient, flexible weekend and evening format at NYIT-Old Westbury.
+Courses are offered in a convenient, flexible evening format.
 Courses meet for two hours and 40 minutes once a week for 15 sessions.
-In addition, courses are available online and at NYIT-Manhattan.
+Courses are available online, or at the Long Island and New York City campuses.
 Fall, spring, and summer semesters are scheduled.

 Fellowships and Assistantships